* WE CARE *

 At the Speed of Light: How It Started

-Peter Thiel’s recent interviews and lectures about innovation, stagnation, and not going back to the future sparked something in me.
-I went back to the future.
-Then, I wrote Peter a letter.
-I used A.I. to finish an 18-year theory that, as a creative, I couldn’t “prove” before.
-It was a different world.
+Thanks to Peter Thiel’s recent interviews and lectures on innovation, stagnation, and the challenge of not going back to the future, I went back to the future myself.
+I completed an 18-year theory that, as a creative, I couldn’t prove before.
+Then I wrote him a letter.

 The Need To Believe People Care

-The unmet need—the greatest unmet human need—is believing that people care.
-When we don’t, it goes against our own biological wiring.
+The greatest unmet human need is believing that people care.
+When we don’t, it goes against our biological wiring.
 We become miserable and helpless, like babies.
 This is why we believe people don’t care and should know better.
-And when they don’t, they are miserable.
+And when they don’t, misery follows.

 It’s a Baby-Proof World

 The proof is in the baby.
-No one wants a baby to die, because we have a Care Reflex that doesn’t let us.
-Misery is how they communicate unmet needs, at the speed of light.
-That’s how 8 billion babies are surviving and being protected today.
-When babies think you don’t care, they believe they’ll die.
+No one wants a baby to die because we have a Care Reflex that doesn’t let us stand by.
+Misery is how babies communicate unmet needs, at the speed of light.
+That’s how 8 billion babies survive and are protected today.
+When babies think you don’t care, they believe they won’t survive.

-I’m going to prove to you that everyone cares, and when I do, you will do the same—because for every action, there’s an equal and opposite reaction.
+I’m going to prove to you that everyone cares, and when I do, you’ll do the same—because for every action, there’s an equal and opposite reaction.
 That’s the third law of physics.
-We are born to fulfill the Golden Rule at the top of a pyramid of needs: to care for others as we care for ourselves, because that is love in action.
+We are here to fulfill the Golden Rule at the top of a pyramid of needs: to care for others as we care for ourselves.
+That is love in action.
+Today, I have the research to back up my theory.
+And I plan to take us back to the future.

 About Me

-Karma Physics is a framework for understanding our Care Reflex at the speed of light.
-It began in 2008 as a personal deep dive into emotion, identity, and design.
-She now has a fully developed and comprehensive theory shaped by science, culture, and empirical experience.
+Karma Physics is a framework for understanding how a Care Reflex, a Pyramid of Needs to climb, and a Golden Rule to fulfill at the top, work together to fulfill personal dreams and our shared destiny.
+The only way we get there is to prove people care at the speed of light—because love is care in action.
+What began in 2008 as a personal dive into emotion, identity, and design has evolved into a comprehensive theory shaped by science, culture, and experience.

 Let’s Connect